primewildy/panClone.io/README.md

 }
 ```

-When the `shorts` query resolves to a known alias (e.g. `ee`) the player loads
+When the `shorts` query resolves to a known alias the player either loads IDs
-IDs from the corresponding JSON and skips the proxy entirely.
-Up to fifteen IDs
+from the corresponding JSON feed (e.g. `shorts=ee`) or rewrites to a predefined
+channel URL (e.g. `shorts=marcopolo`).
+Local feeds skip the proxy entirely.
+Up
-are used per session.
+to fifteen IDs are used per session.

 ## Scraping Shorts Feeds